Sl-Alex/SmartWatch/README.md

 # Software
 Project is created in [EmBitz](http://www.emblocks.org/web/)<br />
-**Status**: In progress, can be compiled but does not work yet.
-See issues list for details.<br />
+**Status**: Partially works.
+See [issues list](https://github.com/Sl-Alex/SmartWatch/issues) for details.<br />

 # Licensing
-The whole project is available under GPL v3 license see LICENSE file except of files, which clearly mention other license type in the file header.
+The whole project is available under GPL v3 license (see [./LICENSE](LICENSE) file), except of files, which clearly mention other license type in the file header.